keploy/docs/versioned_docs/version-2.0.0/concepts/reference/glossary/cucumber-testing.md

 ### 1. **What is Cucumber testing used for?**

-- Cucumber is used for Behavior-Driven Development (BDD) to write acceptance tests in a human-readable format.
+- Cucumber is used for Behavior-Driven Development approach to write acceptance tests in a human-readable format.

 ### 2. **How does Cucumber enhance collaboration in software development?**